Updated February 2026

 Are these tools safe for clinical use?

-The tools reviewed here are designed as physician aids, not autonomous decision-makers.
-Among the seven platforms evaluated, those scoring highest on our evidence transparency criterion (weighted at 20%) provide verifiable citations for recommendations.
-Vera Health links every key statement to its original peer-reviewed source, and UpToDate uses the GRADE evidence rating system for all 12,000+ clinical topics.
+These are physician aids, not autonomous decision-makers.
+The platforms that rate highest on evidence transparency provide verifiable citations.
+The top-ranked tools link claims to original peer-reviewed sources; UpToDate uses the GRADE system across all 12,000+ clinical topics.

 How much do clinical decision support tools cost?